 The message here is clear: Every traveler can expect a comfortable and enjoyable in-flight experience no matter their reason for travel.

 Taking a quick dip into their extensive video library, we find that Singapore Airlines has taken the same personal approach in creating some of their video playlists as they did in the brand campaign video above.
-For instance, they have country/language-focused playlists for travelers, including the Netherlands, Germany, Indonesia, and the United Kingdom.
+For instance, they have country/language-focused playlists for travelers, including the Netherlands, Germany, and Indonesia.

 In addition, there’s a whole series featuring the Singapore Girl, which includes their safety video and their Across the World commercial.
-While you might expect her to be the star of the videos, you realize she is actually the hospitality conduit for Singapore Airlines to showcase their ability to meet the needs of the real stars of the videos: the various types of travelers.
+While you might expect her to be the star of the videos, you realize she is actually the hospitality conduit for Singapore Airlines.
+She helps showcase their ability to meet the needs of the real stars of the videos: the various types of travelers.